ObedNyakundi/Rental-house-management-system/README.md

 Feel free to use it as it will suit you.
 To receive a complete version of the software, please reach out to me via:

-# Get It now for just USD 10 or KES K.Sh.
+# But me some coffee with just USD 10 or KES K.Sh.
 1000/=
+After a few complaints, I did update a few methods that were depricated to make it up-to-date.
 Reach out for a stable version via:
 Email: *paulnyaxx@gmail.com* or
 Tel:   *+254706748162*